manatki/manatki/docs/HKDderivation.md

 - `Product[Stream[IO, *]]` could work as a reactive dataframe with good types
 - many others...

-HKD Patterns should be described in some posts soon.
+I'll try to describe HKD Patterns in some near future in the blog.

 A good typeclass equipment is crucial to make the future bright for the HKD.
 So one needs some essential type classes and a lot of utility type classes.
 Latter means we need some generic derivation library such as magnolia is for simple types.